When Are Canadian Corporate Taxes Due If There Is a Balance Owed?

 If your net corporate tax owing for the previous year is greater than $3000 you will need to pay corporate tax by installments.
 Installment payments are made monthly (or quarterly in the case of an eligible CCPC).

 Installment payment amounts are computed by dividing either the tax payable for the current year or the tax paid in the previous year by twelve for monthly payments or by three for quarterly payments.
 Note that you do not have to begin making installment payments until the second year of operation of your corporation.

 When you submit your tax return at the end of the year the actual amount of tax due minus what you have paid in installments determines whether you have a balance owing or a refund due.

 As well as the federal tax each province charges corporate income tax — the rates vary from province to province (see the CRA's Corporation tax rates for a list of the federal and provincial tax rates).
 With the exception of Quebec and Alberta, provincial corporate taxes are administered jointly with the CRA and included in your corporate tax return so you do not need to file a separate provincial corporate tax return.
 If for example, your corporation had a permanent establishment in British Columbia your corporate return would include a British Columbia Corporation Tax Calculation form.

-For Quebec visit the Corporate Income Tax Return section of the Revenue Quebec website for corporate tax return forms and information.
+For Quebec: Visit the Corporate Income Tax Return section of the Revenue Quebec website for corporate tax return forms and information (available only in French).